typst/templates/charged-ieee/lib.typ

   title: [Paper Title],

   // An array of authors.
 For each author you can specify a name,
-  // department, organization, location, and email.
+  // department, organization, location, email, and orcid.
 Everything but
-  // but the name is optional.
+  // the name is optional.
   authors: (),

   // The paper's abstract.
 Can be omitted if you don't have one.